RuiyuRayWang/bulkCT_smkpipe/README.md

 # bulkCT_smkpipe

-This repository hosts a Snakemake pipeline designed for efficient and reproducible batch processing of bulk CUT&Tag data, developed with the assistance of the Copilot AI engine.
+This repository hosts a Snakemake pipeline designed for efficient and reproducible batch processing of bulk CUT&Tag data.

+This pipeline is based on [CUT&Tag Data Processing and Analysis Tutorial](https://yezhengstat.github.io/CUTTag_tutorial/) with slightly modified workflows.

 ## Running the pipeline